atherhdar/atherhdar.github.io/teaching.md

 **Secondary:** Development Economics, Labour Economics and Mathematical Economics

 ### TEACHING EXPERIENCE
 As a PhD student at IIT Kanpur, I have had the opportunity to teach and assist in various courses.
-My teaching experience includes: <br>
+My teaching experience includes: </br>
 **Tutoring**
 <li> Program Evaluation
    @IIT Kanpur (E-Masters)        Fall 2023-24 </li>